The exploratorium berlin was founded in May 2004 by Matthias Schwabe, initially as a one-man company on a 240 sqm floor in the Sarotti-Höfe.

 In 2012 Reinhard Gagel joined the exploratorium and built up the Theory & Research Department as the fourth area, including a specialist library and an archive.

-Another topic simply arose: initially regular courses became permanent ensembles.
-This fulfilled a great wish from the founding period: that improvisation ensembles would become as usual as chamber music ensembles, choirs, orchestras or bands.
+Another issue has emerged on its own over the years: regular courses turned into permanent ensembles.
+This fulfilled a great wish from the founding period: that improvisation ensembles might become as normal as chamber music ensembles, choirs, orchestras or bands.
+So far, this has only been the case at the exploratorium and (still!) not at all music schools and universities, but nevertheless: it is a beginning!

-Improvisation offers something that is uncommon in music – the opportunity to invent music, and to do so without notation.
+Improvisation offers something that is completely uncommon in European classical music, of which many of us are shaped, namely the possibility of inventing music ourselves, and to do so without notation.
 Moreover, this form of creativity is special because it takes place in a group setting.
 Like in a good conversation, the players develop ideas, which they would not have been able to find otherwise, by inspiring each other.

 In the exploratorium we focus on so-called free improvisation, which needs neither scales nor harmony or rhythm schemes.
-The sound as such is the basis of music invention.
+The sound as such is the ground of music invention.

-Lerning improvising and improvising learning is about collecting experiences in forming music, understanding music „from the inside out“ and getting involved in the musical flow.
+In this music, learning to improvise and improvisational learning is about collecting experiences in forming music, understanding music „from the inside out“ and getting involved in the musical flow.
 That requires alertness in every moment and intense listening to the other players as well as to the collective musical process.